keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 and [evaluations](https://keptn.sh/stable/docs/guides/evaluations/).
-ArgoCD application health checks evaluate whether the application is successfully deployed and the workloads are running on the cluster but they do not show if the microservices of a single application are actually working as expected.
+ArgoCD application health checks evaluate whether the application is successfully deployed and the workloads are running on the cluster but they do not show if the services of a single application are actually working as expected.
 For example, it could be the case that the individual services deployed by ArgoCD are up and running, but due to a slow `response time` (let's say `3s`), the users would have a bad experience.